Many of you have asked me to publish my novel TABLE 41 in physical form. It is now available:

 You unravel a serpentine shower hose and spray yourself with a heavy, frosty spray.
 The folds of your skin shiver and then settle back into place.

-You exit the steamy shower capsule.
+You clump out of the steamy shower capsule.

 Watch the white cat sidling against the wall, a sliding sidler.
 Its tail high in the air, the white cat mighews as you step forward.

+Into the elevator.
+Out of the building.
+Through the courtyard.
+Across the parking lot.
 Out on to the street you amble.

 The day is cascading incandescence.